Stroke Data Facts

 Key Age Facts:

-- Almost half of stroke patients (47%) at PIH Health Whittier Hospital are between 65 and 85 years’ old
+- From 2023 through 2025 year-to-date, nearly half (48%) of stroke patients at PIH Health Whittier Hospital have been between the ages of 65 and 85.

-- The median age over all is 72 with the youngest patient being in their early 20’s years.
+- The median age is 71, with the youngest patient in their early 20s, highlighting the wide age range affected by stroke.

 Acute Stroke Patient Risk Factors